 I have to mean what I say, and have a total understanding of why I was wrong.
 A sincere, heartfelt apology, in my opinion, includes a deeper understanding of how my actions or words hurt Michael, along with a description of how I could have handled the situation differently.

-Maturity, emotional intelligence, grace, compassion, empathy and acceptance… these sophisticated ingredients are what makes apologizing and the acceptance of it a beautiful moment of emotional connection and closeness between us.
+Maturity, emotional intelligence, grace, compassion, empathy and acceptance… these sophisticated ingredients can result in an apology becoming a beautiful moment of emotional connection and closeness between us.